iliassioutis/iliassioutis.github.io/building/ai-workflow-assurance-os/index.md

 Policies should behave like operational business rules, such as:

 - production release requires security review if risk is high
-- customer-facing AI must pass a hallucination threshold (must stay below an agreed rate of invented, unsupported, or incorrect output)
+- customer-facing AI must pass a hallucination threshold before release (must remain below an agreed maximum rate of invented, unsupported, or incorrect output)
 - a new prompt version cannot go live unless the required regression tests have been run and passed
 - cost per transaction cannot rise above an agreed threshold
 - systems handling regulated or sensitive data require a named approver before release
-- API schema (response or request-structure) changes require downstream contract validation
+- API request or response structure changes require downstream contract validation
 - severe incidents can block further release until they have been assessed and formally cleared

 This turns governance from static policy documentation into executable release logic.

 ### 4. Runtime assurance

-Once a workflow is live, the platform should ingest and connect runtime signals such as:
+Once an AI system, execution flow, or agent flow is running in production, the platform should ingest and connect runtime signals such as:

-- traces
+- execution traces (step-by-step records showing how the system processed a request, which steps ran, which tools or APIs were called, and where delays or failures occurred)
 - model usage
 - latency
 - failures
-- structured outputs
+- structured outputs (outputs returned in a defined format, such as JSON fields)
 - tool calls
-- anomaly scores
+- anomaly scores (measures indicating unusual behavior)
 - API errors
-- schema drift
+- schema drift (changes in expected data structure)
 - cost spikes
-- moderation or safety events
+- moderation or safety events (cases in which the system output or user input triggered safety controls, such as harmful-content flags, policy violations, blocked responses, or escalation to review)

-The key value is not merely collecting telemetry.
-The real value is linking runtime issues back to release version, prompt version, dataset snapshot, policy exceptions, and approval trail.
+The key value is not simply collecting operational data.
+The real value is linking production issues back to the exact release version, prompt version, model configuration, dataset version, policy exceptions, and approval decisions associated with that release.

 ### 5. Evidence packs